Last Updated on February 5, 2023

 During our 24 hours in Denver in December, we visited the Tattered Cover Bookstore to warm up.
 My daughter looked for new releases as she browsed through the aisles of the independent bookstore.
 I found a comfy couch to relax in and perhaps my eyes shut for a few winks.

 The location in Union Station is tiny and they have since closed the huge store that we went to across from Union Station.
-However, they still have 6 locations throughout Denver that would be great to stop at during a winter trip to Denver.
+However, they still have 8 locations throughout and around Denver that would be great to stop during a winter trip to Denver.
 Check out their enormous collection of books and choose one for your trip home!

 Denver Scavenger Hunt